givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High performance computing.md

     ffmpeg \[options\] \[\[infile options\] -i infile\]\... {\[outfile options\] outfile}\...
     ```

-4. Next, resample one of the MP4 files found within the samples directory using ffmpeg.
+4. Next, resample one of the MP4 files found within the sample's directory using ffmpeg.
 We use the -s option to indicate the desired width and height, followed by the strict option which allows the selection of the native FFmpeg AAC encoder:

     ```bash
     ffmpeg -i big_buck_bunny_720p_30mb.mp4 -y -s "428x240" -strict -2 output.mp4